The Monge problem with vanishing gradient penalization: Vortices and asymptotic profile: Generalities and density of Sobolev transport maps

 \subsection{Statements of the zeroth and first order $\Gamma$-convergences}

-\paragraph{Zeroth order $\Gamma$-limit.} The first step is to check that $J_\eps \gammato J$.
+\paragraph{Zeroth order $\Gamma$-limit.} The first step consists in checking that $J_\eps \gammato J$.
 Here we must consider that $J_\eps$ is extended to transport plan by setting $+\infty$ on those transport plans which are not of the form $\gamma=\gamma_T$ for $T\in H^1$, and that $J$ is defined as usual as $J(\gamma)=\int |x-y|\dx\gamma$ for transport plans.
-This $\Gamma$-onvergence actually requires a non-trivial result which states that the set of Sobolev transport maps is a dense subset of the set of transport maps from $\mu$ to $\nu$.
-We prove this result in the next paragraph (see theorem \ref{denssobolev} below) for H\"older densities and a large class of domains given by the following definition:
+The proof of the $\Gamma$-convergence uses Theorem~\ref{denssobolev} on density of Sobolev transports, that we prove below in Paragraph~\ref{proofdensity}.
+This density result holds for H\"older and bounded from below densities, and for a large class of domains that we define as follows: